 - attempts to obfuscate their identity, such as using name variations

-- has no work or family links with the jurisdiction they are sending funds to
+- has no work or family links with the jurisdiction they’re sending funds to

 - transfers funds to a higher-risk jurisdiction for child exploitation

-- remits payments for use of virtual private network software, screen capture and livestreaming programs, and/or metadata stripping and anonymising software
+- remits payments for virtual private network software, screen capture and livestreaming programs, or metadata stripping and anonymising software.

 Terrorism, national security and international crime